 Bigger Storage Battery

-The traditional battery of choice for most folks that build their own systems is with lead-acid deep cycle storage batteries.
-They do this primarily because they are relatively affordable.
+The traditional battery of choice for most folks that build their own systems is with lead-acid deep cycle storage batteries because they are relatively affordable.
 The downside is that lead-acid batteries, typically, should not be discharged below 50% of capacity.

 - Readily available.
 You can find a lead-acid battery anywhere.

 - Very affordable – a Group 31 size deep cycle lead-acid battery with 100ah of capacity will cost $150 – $300.

 - They are heavy and have a low energy-to-weight ratio.

 - Shorter lifespan and cycle life especially when they’re deeply discharged. ( about 1-3 years)

 - Discharging deep-cycle lead-acid batteries below 20% (and sometimes 50%) permanently reduces the battery’s capacity.